-To receive a certificate of completion, students must take the 12-question multiple-choice exam and achieve a score of 75%.
+To receive a certificate of completion, you must take the 12-question multiple-choice exam and achieve a score of 75%.

-If desired, participants may download and print the course exam and circle their responses on the paper copy before entering them online.
+If desired, you may download and print the course exam and circle your responses on the paper copy before entering them online.
 The online exam questions and responses, however, are randomly generated and may not match the order presented in the printable copy.

-Participants must complete their tests online.
+You must complete your tests online.
 Certificates will be sent electronically to the email address entered during registration.